ZeweiChu/DeepLearningPapers/notes/neural-responding-machine-for-short-text-conversation.md

 a neural network based response generator for Short-Text Conversation.
 The basic idea of NRM is to build a hidden representation of a post, and then generate the response based on it.

+Questions: The Encoder-Decoder model may be a good fit for Statistical Machine Translation problem, but does it really work for conversation tasks?